mbachmann/java-development-environment-installation/readme/mac-os.md

 ## Install the XCode Command Line Tools

-The Command Line Tools Package is a small self-contained package available for download separately from Xcode that allows you to do command line development in macOS.
+The Command Line Tools Package is a small self-contained package available for a download separately from Xcode that allows you to do command line development in macOS.
 It consists of the macOS SDK and command-line tools such as Clang, which are installed at this location: `/Library/Developer/CommandLineTools`.